 ArcGIS Survey123 is a simple and intuitive form-centric data gathering solution that allows you to create, share, and analyze survey responses.
 ArcGIS Workflow Manager is an easy-to-use, scalable enterprise GIS workflow management system that streamlines your production processes by automating and simplifying the production of location-enabled work.
 When you integrate Survey123 surveys in your Workflow Manager workflows, you’ll be able to collect, view, and edit surveys directly in Workflow Manager.
 Survey data will also be accessible throughout the workflow for input into geoprocessing tools, email notifications, and more.

-Stay tuned for our upcoming blog post about automatically creating jobs with Survey123 webhooks using the ArcGIS Workflow Manager Server Advanced role.
+Once your integration in setup, you may want to learn more about automatically creating jobs with Survey123 webhooks using the ArcGIS Workflow Manager Server Advanced role.
 For now, let’s dive in.

 Create and publish a survey